tnightengale/tnightengale.github.io/_posts/2018-06-21-credit_default.md

 To account for this, let's implement a weighted loss function, that disproportionately penalizes false negative results.

-defaulting is cancer. test says no cancer. patient has cancer. => test says no default. person defaults. => false negative

 Our weighted cross-entropy function is as follows:

 $$